Samiya LXD

 • Pilot communications and support channel

 Created the kickoff and participation guidance for the pilot.
-Set up a dedicated channel we monitored to answer questions during the pilot window.
+Set up a dedicated channel we monitored to answer questions during the pilot window and reduce friction during the pilot.

 • Platform comparison tables